Astrydax/SWEotE-Discord-Dice-Roller/README.md

 # SWEotE-Discord-Dice-Roller
-A Discord Bot Companion for the Star Wars: Edge of the Empire RPG
+A Discord Bot Companion for the SW:EotE RPG

 #Usage
 - !roll [1y 2g 3b 4blk 5r 6p 7d 7w "A Comment for this Roll"]